powenn/AltServer-LinuxGUI/README.md

 # AltServer-LinuxGUI

-Currently providing release for Debian-Based distributions
+Currently providing release for Debian-Based distributions,but I had tested this on manjaro,It works

-For others distributions,please build manually with the instruction below
+If the release not working on the distribution which you using,please build manually with the instruction below

 Demo videos at the bottom